qianxliu/qianxliu/README.md

 “Be strict with yourself and be lenient with others.”

-- 🌱 I’m currently learning: everything!
+- 🌱 I’m currently learning: everything basic!
 I'm a noob in many fields.
-- 💬 Ask me about: interesting/serious(rigorous) questions!
+- 💬 Ask me about: interesting/basic questions!
 - 📫 How to reach me: email me!
 - English is not my first language, also is not belonging to the same language family.
 My first language has an old version I researched a long time before.

 An idealist who try to be more pragmatic.
+Care basic science most.